 The Digital 300 series instruments have a modular PCB design that allows for flexible connections for OEM applications.
-The standard configuration has the same 15 pin D connector as an analog 300 Series along with 2 parallel connectors (6P6C) for digital communication.
-Environmentally sealed instruments use a single circular connector for both power and communications in lieu of a D-connector and 6P6Cs.
-Standard environmentally sealed meters and controllers will use the 12 pin connector supporting both analog and digital outputs, while custom instruments may use the 8 pin connector for digital outputs only.
+The D300B Series configuration, in particular, has a 9 pin D connector and a 4 conductor 3.5 mm TRRS jack for digital communication.
 The Digital 300 series will, normally, be setup at the factory to emulate an analog 300 unit.
 It will accept the same command signals and generate the same analog output signals.